Updated: Oct 19

 Bobcats are infrequently seen in the wild, but they are all around us.
 Users of Rose Canyon in San Diego occasionally see them, but views may be fleeting.
 The cats are mostly nocturnal, but can be seen in daylight with some luck.
 Evidence of bobcat presence is readily available to those who know what to look for.
 Tracks, scats, and scrapes are 3 good ways to verify the presence of bobcats.
-I recently retrieved footage from a trail camera in Rose Canyon, in an area where I had seen all three lines of evidence.
-Selection of this camera site was based on that evidence, combined with hope!
-I was generously rewarded for my time crawling around the sage scrub.
-In a 30-day period, the same bobcat graced my camera on 4 separate occasions.
-Identification of individual cats is possible by recognizing unique patterns of stripes on their legs and flanks.
-Scientists use this form of 'photo-identification' to estimate population sizes of dolphins, giraffes, whales, manta rays and many other species.
-In the video below, this bobcat is seen scraping after urinating and then as it exits the area, it rubs its left cheek on a branch in an action known as 'scent-marking'.
+In December of 2019, I deployed a trail camera in Rose Canyon, at a spot with abundant scats and scrapes.
+Over 10 months, I've identified three bobcats using this spot, dominated by the cats known as 'Pirate' and 'Tuning Fork', named for recognizable patterns on the inside of their legs.
+Scientists can use this form of 'photo-identification' to estimate population sizes and survival rates of dolphins, giraffes, whales, manta rays and many other species.
+In the video below, 'Pirate' is seen creating a scrape after urinating.
+As Pirate exits the area, she/he rubs its left cheek on a branch in an action known as 'scent-marking'.
 This is a form of communication to other bobcats, which could mean "This is my territory." or "I am available for romance!"
+Between Jan.
+1, 2020 and Oct.
+1, 2020 'Pirate' and 'Tuning Fork' have each graced the camera 10 times.
+In one video at the end of this blog, Tuning Fork is seen carrying a brush rabbit.
+I look forward to getting to know these cats better through time.

 Here is a classic bobcat scat and scrape from Rose Canyon.
 The scrapes, as shown in the video, are performed with their hind feet.
 Two parallel scrapes can be seen, where the head of the animal was to the right and the pooping end to the left.